wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 == Description ==

-### Allow your users to upload and edit photos before submitting them in your Gravity Forms.
+### Allow your users to upload and edit photos before submitting them in your Gravity Forms. <strong>Now get photos from facebook and instagram too!</strong>

 #### Using the Aviary Editor API
 Before you can start using this great plugin, you'll need to get a developer api key from <a href="http://http://www.aviary.com/web-key" target="_blank">Get your api key here for <strong>free!</strong></a>.